FrancisCrickInstitute/network_borg_blog/README.md

 ### Version 0.9.9.3
 - Changed __c600_network_borg.py log file name to YYYY_MM_DD_HH_MM_SS as opposed to generic / & : delimiters which are special characters on some systems.

+### Version 0.9.9.4
+- Drastically improved performance of NetMiko by sending a command set list [] as opposed to individual commands.

+### Version 0.9.9.5
+- Re-ordered _network_borg_sync.py so GETCFG (network_borg_netmko/nxapi.py) 'get' mode happens before J2 Render (network_borg_j2rdr.py).
+Preempting future requires to GET more variables to be used in J2RDR.
+- Re-write of _network_borg_j2rdr.py to call the J2 Render using the Python ** keyword arguments.
+Means we can send as key value pairs as opposed to messily re-naming VARS to VAR0, 1, 2 etc. J2 Template now has the key reference variable.
+- Re-write of _network_borg_j2rdr.py to strictly enforce rendering with variables.
+If J2 Render attempts to render a file with a missing VAR, bomb out and generate error.